We continue praying here at the Little Flower Parish.

 Our civic authorities throughout the United States and the world are slowly “unlocking” the various jurisdictions under their control even while scientists and medical professionals continue to urge caution.
 The novel corona virus is still among us - as is the risk of contagion.
 As we move to reopen, prudence - the ability to govern and discipline ourselves by the use of reason - must govern our actions.
 There is no substitute for good judgment.

-Weekday Masses (Monday to Friday) at 8:00 am
+Weekday Masses (Monday, Tuesday, Wednesday & Friday) at 8:00 am

 Vigil Mass (Saturday) at 4:00 pm

 Sunday Mass at 8:00 am & 11:00 am